isabella232/Specs-18/EnvironmentTemplates/index.md

 _Environments as Cattle, not Pets_

 Rather than having a static set of Environments, it is sometimes desirable to have dynamic Environments which created and disposed frequently.

-An example of this would be creating test environments for feature branches.
+Example scenarios may be:

+- Feature Branches
+- Environment-per-tester
+- Immutable Infrastructure

 # Environment Templates